Empathy Mapping

 Designers can perform empathy mapping remotely using digital collaboration tools and virtual interviews or surveys.
 You can adapt traditional in-person workshops with flip charts and sticky notes to suit the virtual workplace.

-The process of empathy mapping helps designers distill user knowledge into one place, enabling them to categorize and understand qualitative research, discover gaps in current knowledge, and pinpoint the types of research needed to address them.
+The process of empathy mapping helps designers distill user knowledge into one place so they can categorize and understand qualitative research, discover gaps in current knowledge, and pinpoint the types of research needed to address them.
 It's ideal for remote teams who need to stay user-centric.

 You can learn more about how to move design and research online in the IxDF online Master Class “Remote UX” with Frank Spillers.